10 Ways To Help Your Child Love Vegetables (Without Pressure)

 Should you hide veggies in your child's foods?

 This one is a BIG one!
-Who wants to eat something that doesn’t taste good?!
+Who wants to eat something that doesn’t taste good?
 Vegetables are not as easy as fruits when it comes to serving.
-Most of the time, you can’t just grab a handful of veggies, wash them, and serve them to your little one.
-Vegetables are generally bland and require a little more work to doctor up.
-There are so many ways to make veggies taste good!
-Here are some suggestions:
+Most of the time, you can’t just grab a handful of veggies and serve them to your little one.
+Vegetables are generally bland and require a little more work to enhance.
+Try:

 Baby/toddler eating.
 When you offer your child fruits versus when you offer your child veggies.

 Don’t force them to eat!
-I repeat, DON’T force them to eat!
-I know it’s hard not to do so at times, but it never helps!
+I know it’s hard not to do so at times, but it often backfires.
 The more you push a child to do something, the less likely they will want to do it.
 It’s just in our nature.
 Forcing them to eat vegetables doesn’t help and makes veggies seem like a necessary evil.
 If your child doesn’t want to eat a veggie at a particular time, just let them be.

 This is definitely easier said than done, but forcing them to eat does nothing but create power struggles and causes our little ones to develop a negative relationship with that food.
-If they constantly hear “eat your broccoli or you can’t play,” what message are we sending about broccoli?
-Just try reoffering it at another time, in different ways and with different flavors.
-Mealtimes should be enjoyable and once you enter the battle of forcing foods, it becomes tense and frustrating on both ends.
+If they constantly hear “eat your broccoli or you can’t play,” it can send a negative message about broccoli.
+Instead, focus on offering and let them decide what and how much to eat.
+Mealtimes should be enjoyable, and once you enter the battle of forcing foods, it becomes tense and frustrating on both ends.

 Don't force your child to eat.
 Let them listen to their own natural internal hunger cues.